 Once all the negatives are recognized, ERP cannot even be shown to improve the financial performance of companies.
-The only real demonstrated benefit of ERP has been to the ERP vendors and to implementation companies, not to the actual buyers of ERP software.
-A purchase of an ERP system is an extremely effective way to lock in a customer to a vendor, and to allow the vendor to sell other applications to current customers.
-Have ERP systems been beneficial for SAP, Oracle, IBM, Deloitte and all manner of consulting companies?
-There the evidence is clear: ERP has greatly benefited those that sell and implement ERP software.
-Therefore, if you want to benefit from ERP, sell it or implement it, but don’t buy it.
+The only real demonstrated benefit of ERP has been to the ERP vendors and implementation companies, not to the actual buyers of ERP software.
+A purchase of an ERP system is an extremely effective way to lock in a customer to a vendor and to allow the vendor to sell other applications to current customers.
+Have ERP systems been beneficial for SAP, Oracle, IBM, Deloitte, and all manner of consulting companies?
+There the evidence is clear: ERP has dramatically benefited those that sell and implement ERP software.
+Therefore, if you want to benefit from ERP, sell it, or implement it, but don’t buy it.

-The value of Big ERP is just not there.
+The value of Big ERP is not there.
 Some of the highest rates in the enterprise software space are being charged for what amounts to basic functionality.
 The resources can be transitioned from Big ERP to applications that offer a better ROI.
 ERP disintegration is a term that I have coined to describe what should be the next phase of ERP: that is, to begin to give up the long-dead idea that ERP can meet all of a company’s needs (the original proposition for ERP), and that “getting the most” out of ERP is the best strategy for a company to follow.
-Getting the most from ERP translates very simply to giving the least to your business.
+Getting the most from ERP translates very to merely give the least to your business.
 Rather than trying to get ERP to do things that it is not good at doing, more diverse applications should be brought into the fold, along with more analytical skills.
-The ERP period was a period when many people turned their brains off and put their trust in ERP vendors and in offi cial “authorities” (all of whom had fi nancial confl icts of interest) to answer all of their question and to meet all of their requirements.
-With ERP disintegration, true system integration skills will be brought back within implementing companies and custom solutions will be developed that fit the company’s needs.
+The ERP period was a period when many people turned their brains off and put their trust in ERP vendors and in official “authorities” (all of whom had financial conflicts of interest) to answer all of their questions and to meet all of their requirements.
+With ERP disintegration, true system integration skills will be brought back within implementing companies, and custom solutions will be developed that fit the company’s needs.
 On average, companies still have 60 percent of their ERP systems modules implemented.
-It’s been a long road and the payoff has been poor.
+It’s been a long road, and the payoff has been poor.

 Free from Overinvestment in ERP

-Freed from overinvestment in ERP, the company is able to choose the best software for its needs in each area and then integrate this software directly to the fi nance system.
+Freed from overinvestment in ERP, the company can choose the best software for its needs in each area and then integrate this software directly to the finance system.
 However, for those who already have ERP, the question becomes: What to do with the ERP system, and how to best leverage it?

-Essentially, the effect of the ERP system must be minimized.
-Different areas of the ERP system will gradually cede ground to other applications and the more quickly this happens, the more quickly companies can improve their IT by leveraging the better functionality in non-ERP applications.
-As a result, ERP vendors will have less infl uence over your company, and your company may not need to upgrade its ERP system as frequently.
-Remember that there is no reason to look to other software from the ERP vendors, or to give their software preferential treatment.
+Mostly, the effect of the ERP system must be minimized.
+Different areas of the ERP system will gradually cede ground to other applications, and the more quickly this happens, the more quickly companies can improve their IT by leveraging the better functionality in non-ERP applications.
+As a result, ERP vendors will have less influence over your company, and your company may not need to upgrade its ERP system as frequently.
+Remember that there is no reason to look to other software from the ERP vendors, or to give their preferential software treatment.